Conquerors trilogy

-The Conquerors' a trilogy of science fiction novels by American writer Timothy Zahn, published between 1994 and 1996.
+The Conquerors trilogy is a trilogy of science fiction novels by American writer Timothy Zahn, published between 1994 and 1996.

 Set in a space opera future, the trilogy is concerned with a failed first contact that leads to an interstellar war between humanity and an alien race, the Zhirrzh (nicknamed by humans "the Conquerors").
 Meanwhile, other alien races try to take advantage of the conflict between the two powers.

 Conquerors Pride

 Conquerors' Pride, published in 1994, is the first novel in the series.
 The book begins with the invasion of unknown aliens who, after a brutally efficient battle, take with them a prisoner: Commander Pheylan Cavanagh.
 Adam Quinn, under orders from Lord Stewart Cavanagh, later leads a team of elite fighter pilots to embark on a perilous mission to rescue Commander Cavanagh.
 Books 1 and 2 in the trilogy were released in hardcover, paperback and audio cassette, while Conquerors' Legacy (Book 3) was only released in hardcover and paperback.